 Rail terminals have significant structuring and agglomeration effects that impacted urban land markets since their introduction.
 This includes related activities, such as retail, restaurants, and hotels for passenger terminals or warehousing and distribution centers for freight terminals.
 This is in part due to the accessibility they provide and, in part, because of the traffic they generate.
 Before the prominence of the automobile and trucking, economic activities tended to cluster around their respective rail terminals.
 Whole urban districts emerged around rail terminals as part of emerging urban transit and commuter systems.
 However, as the trucking industry matured and highway infrastructure expanded and improved, rail terminals lost a great deal of their primacy.
 Even if rail transportation is generally more fuel-efficient than other modes, the mobility of passengers and freight quickly responded to the availability of the ubiquitous highway infrastructure.

 Rail terminals were initially developed to complement the shortcomings of other modes, particularly to service gaps in fluvial (canal) and maritime transportation.
 As rail passenger traffic declined in the second half of the 20th century, the need for many rail stations diminished, particularly in North America.
 A rationalization resulted in the conversion of many stations to other uses, sometimes with striking effects, such as the Musee D’Orsay in Paris and Windsor Station in Montreal.
-Railyard conversion has been less spectacular, partly because the sites are less interesting from an architectural standpoint, but relevant.
+Railyard conversion has been less spectacular, partly because the sites are less interesting from an architectural standpoint.
 Many former downtown freight facilities have been completely redeveloped in residential developments or commercially.
 Indeed, the CN Tower-Skydome complexes in Toronto are on former rail land.
 In other cases, yards can be converted to related activities such as warehouses or even urban logistics centers.

 2. Passengers Terminals

 Passenger rail terminals tend to be functionally simple facilities.
-In their most basic form, they include a quay for passengers to embark or disembark and a common area for ticket purchases, waiting, and activities servicing large passengers (e.g. retail and restoration).
+In their most basic form, they include a quay for passengers to embark or disembark and a common area for ticket purchases, waiting, and activities servicing passengers (e.g. retail and restoration).
 While some are along a line that requires a stop of a few minutes so that passengers can embark or disembark, others are terminal locations at the head of an intercity corridor.
 Like any other terminal facility, rail terminals have a size and complexity directly related to the number of passengers they serve.
 There is a hierarchy of the importance of passenger rail terminals, which is illustrated in the rail network structure.
-It ranges from simple stops with only a platform available for passengers to embark or disembark to central rail stations composed of enclosed facilities with multiple piers and amenities.
+It ranges from simple stops with only a platform to central rail stations composed of enclosed facilities with multiple piers and amenities.

-Still, the development of high-speed rail systems has offered new opportunities for rail terminals with the renovation of existing facilities, many of which are central railway stations, or the construction of new facilities in suburban areas.
+The development of high-speed rail systems has offered new opportunities for rail terminals with the renovation of existing facilities, many of which are central railway stations, or the construction of new facilities in suburban areas.
 The centrality of rail stations became a positive factor in the development of high-speed rail systems as it confers direct accessibility to core business activities.
 In many cases, the high-speed rail station has become a new nexus of activity with co-located real estate developments such as office buildings, retail stores, hotels, and parking facilities.
 The development of activities near high-speed rail stations is often more driven by the availability of land and parking space, particularly in suburban stations, than the actual connectivity that the high-speed rail network offers.

 3. Freight Terminals